 It may also cause more queries to be excluded as Anonymized Queries

-When comparing with dimensioning by Page URL, dimensioning by All Entities will only count clicks and impressions for pages that have a corresponding Entity in the Knowledge Graph
+When comparing with dimensioning by Page URL, dimensioning by All Entities will only count clicks and impressions for pages that have a corresponding Entity in the Content

 As a result, the total when dimensioning by All Entities should always be lower than dimensioning by Page URL